 What causes poor dental health?

-A myriad of different factors can lead to the degradation of oral health.
+A myriad of different factors may lead to the degradation of your oral health.
 The Australian Institute of Health and Welfare (AIHW), however, has outlined a few of the leading reasons:

 - Consumables (sugar, tobacco and alcohol).

 - Lack of oral hygiene as well as regular dental check-ups.

 - Lack of fluoride in some water supplies.